Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 In this image, a steep stairway cuts through a narrow alleyway, framed by the pastel walls of surrounding buildings.
 Street signs in Korean are mounted on the wall to the left, indicating directions and distances, while the right side features a contrasting white staircase with red accents leading to a residence.
 This scene captures the layered urban texture and compact living of a dense neighborhood.

-Huinnyeoul Culture Village is located on Yeongdo Island where there is no subway station, but accessible by bus and taxi.
+Huinnyeoul Culture Village is located on Yeongdo Island where there is no subway station, but is accessible by bus and taxi.

 By Subway + Bus